-In late summer of 2017, the Fontenelle boys set out to do something that we have never done before, ride motorcycles from Des Moines, Iowa to Corvallis, Montana, and back in 6 days.
+In late summer of 2017, the Fontenelle boys set out to do something that we have never done before: ride motorcycles from Des Moines, Iowa, to Corvallis, Montana, and back in 6 days.
 Corvallis is home to the Moto Camping event Rocky Mountain Roll.
-The event’s founder, Amanda Zito, opens up her Montana ranch every year to motorcycle enthusiasts of all walks of life.
-A gathering that celebrates all things motorcycles.
+The event’s founder, Amanda Zito, opens up her Montana ranch every year to motorcycle enthusiasts from all walks of life.
+It's a gathering that celebrates all things motorcycles.

-The staggering 3000 mile trip was a little bit more intense that we anticipated.
-It’s fair to say at the beginning, none of us were experienced in long haul rides.
+The staggering 3000-mile trip was a little bit more intense that we anticipated.
+It’s fair to say that at the beginning, none of us were experienced in long-haul rides.
 We had a long way to go and a short time to get there.

-This trip was simply going to be further (and faster) than we have ever gone before.
+This trip was simply going to be farther (and faster) than we had ever gone before.